Sonoma County

 How many AVAs does Sonoma County have?

-Sonoma County contains 18 distinct American Viticultural Areas (AVAs), each with unique terroir, microclimates, and grape suitability — from the old-vine Zinfandel of Dry Creek Valley to the cool-climate Pinot Noir of Russian River Valley and the Sonoma Coast.
+Sonoma County contains 19 distinct American Viticultural Areas (AVAs), each with unique terroir, microclimates, and grape suitability — from the old-vine Zinfandel of Dry Creek Valley to the cool-climate Pinot Noir of Russian River Valley and the extreme coastal sites of West Sonoma Coast.

 Why do buyers choose Sonoma County over Napa Valley?